Civic Leadership Institute

 *The Civic Leadership Institutes in Baltimore and Berkeley are programs of Johns Hopkins University’s Center for Talented Youth.

-Classroom learning is hands-on.
+Classroom learning is active and engaging.
 In addition to readings and written assignments, our instructors utilize interactive exercises, simulations, independent and small group projects, and facilitated dialogue and debate.
 Students develop their critical thinking skills by examining and defending their own ideas and learning to understand and appreciate the perspectives of others.

 Several times a week, in their class groups, students engage in service projects that span neighborhoods, organizations, and approaches to addressing social problems.
-During a typical project, students might serve a meal to someone who is hungry, run activities at a youth center, or conduct outreach for a neighborhood improvement organization.
+During a typical project, students might serve a meal to someone experiencing homelessness, run educational and recreational activities at a youth center, or conduct outreach for a neighborhood improvement organization.

-All service experiences are coordinated and facilitated by CLI staff, who create a supportive environment where students feel safe to participate in activities they may have never attempted before.
+All service experiences are coordinated and facilitated by program staff, who create a supportive environment where students feel safe to participate in activities they may have never attempted before.

 Speakers & Seminars

-A series of all-campus guest speakers allows students to hear from top government, business, and nonprofit leaders about their experiences, perspectives, and advice for young people wanting to create change.
+A series of all-campus guest speakers allows students to hear from top government, business, and nonprofit leaders about their experiences, perspectives, and advice for young people who want to create change.

-Student leadership is a core value of CLI.
-Staff provide tools for students to move beyond participating in the program to taking ownership of their learning and their residential experience.
+Student leadership is essential to the program experience, as students move beyond participating in the program to taking ownership of their learning and their residential experience.
 In the process, students hone their communication and interpersonal skills and gain practice in teamwork and problem solving.

-Over the course of the program, students identify a need in their neighborhood or school community and create a plan to address it, applying the tools they learned in the course to an area of personal interest.
+Students leave the program with an action plan to address a need in their home community, applying the tools they learned in the course to an area of personal interest.

-Students report that their CLI experience provides rich material for college admissions essays, job and internship interviews, and future academic assignments.
-Most importantly, students build their proficiency as active, engaged citizens and leave the program inspired and empowered to create positive change.
+Students report that their program experience provides rich material for college admissions essays, job and internship interviews, and future academic assignments.
+Most importantly, students build their capacity as active, engaged citizens and leave the program inspired and empowered to create positive change.

 View a Sample Syllabus.